Standard Chinese: Mainland China

 The Chinese government is keen to promote Putonghua as the national lingua franca: under the National Common Language and Writing Law, the government is required to promote its use.
 Officially, the Chinese government has not stated its intent to replace regional varieties with Standard Chinese.
 However, regulations enacted by local governments to implement the national law have included measures to control the use of spoken dialects and traditional characters in writing.
 For example, the Guangdong National Language Regulations enacted in 2012 generally require broadcasts in the province to be in Standard Chinese, with programs and channels able to broadcast in other varieties if approved by the national or provincial government.
 Government employees, including teachers, conference holders, broadcasters, and TV staff are required to use Standard Chinese.
 In addition, public signage is to be written using simplified characters, with exceptions for historical sites, pre-registered logos, or when approved by the state.
 Public brands, seals, documents, websites, signs, and trade names are not to use traditional characters or character variants.

 Some Chinese speakers who are older or from rural areas cannot speak Standard Chinese fluently or at all, though most are able to understand it.
 Meanwhile, those from urban areas—as well as younger speakers, who have received their education primarily in Standard Chinese—are almost all fluent in it, with some being unable to speak their local dialect.

 The Chinese government has disseminated public service announcements promoting the use of Putonghua on television and the radio, as well as on public buses.
 The standardization campaign has been challenged by local dialectical and ethnic populations, who fear the loss of their cultural identity and native dialect.
 In the summer of 2010, reports of a planned increase in the use of the Putonghua on local television in Guangdong led to demonstrations on the streets by thousands of Cantonese-speaking citizens.
 While the use of Standard Chinese is encouraged as the common working language in predominantly Han areas on the mainland, the PRC has been more sensitive to the status of non-Sinitic minority languages, and has generally not discouraged their social use outside of education.

 Hong Kong and Macau

-In Hong Kong and Macau, which are special administrative regions of the PRC, there is diglossia between Cantonese as the primary spoken language, alongside a local form of Standard Chinese used in schools, local government, and formal writing.
+In Hong Kong and Macau, which are special administrative regions of the PRC, there is diglossia between Cantonese as the primary spoken language, alongside a local variety of written vernacular Chinese used as the primary written language.
 Written Cantonese may also be used in informal settings such as advertisements, magazines, popular literature, and comics.
 Mixture of formal and informal written Chinese occurs to various degrees.
-After the Hong Kong's handover from the United Kingdom and Macau's handover from Portugal, their governments use Putonghua to communicate with the PRC's Central People's Government.
-There has been significant effort to promote use of Putonghua in Hong Kong since the handover, including the training of police and teachers.
+After the handover of Hong Kong from the United Kingdom and handover of Macau from Portugal, their governments use Standard Chinese to communicate with the PRC's Central People's Government.
+There has been significant effort to promote use of Standard Chinese in Hong Kong since the handover, including the training of police and teachers.